The Statement: Ohio State releases hype video for Iowa matchup - NewsBreak

 Jaxon Smith-Njigba available against Iowa, 14 OSU players out

 COLUMBUS, Ohio (WSYX) — After being out for most of the season with a hamstring injury, Ohio State receiver Jaxon Smith-Njigba appears to be back in action against Iowa.
 Ohio State released its game-time decisions and unavailable list Saturday morning.
-The star receiver was not included and may make his return to the field after being injured against Notre Dame.
+The star receiver was not included and may make his return to the field.

 Powerball jackpot grows to $625M for Monday's drawing; 8th largest prize in game history